Cart

 Please Note: our CO2 tanks ship empty due to federal regulations.
 You can get them filled at a local welding supply company.

-Step 5: Final Connections and Adjustments
+Step 4: Final connections and adjustments

-Make sure the faucet and regulator switch are in the “off” position.
+Ensure the faucet and regulator switch are in the “off” position.

 regulator in off position